-Covid-19 puts at least 1.5 million South African jobs at risk – Miyelani Mkhabela, IOL.
+COVID-19 puts at least 1.5 million South African jobs at risk – Miyelani Mkhabela, IOL.

 The coronavirus may bankrupt more people than it kills.
 According to Trent Hamm, one of the biggest challenges in personal finance is figuring out ways to spend less money — and one of the best ways to accomplish that is to cut down on your monthly expenses.

 1. Use public transportation.
-It saves you monthly car payment instalments, insurance, fuel, parking and maintenance costs.
+It saves monthly car payment instalments, insurance, fuel, parking and maintenance costs.
 Having a roof over your head and medical aid is more important than having a car.

 2. Sell a vehicle that you own that is rarely used.